ejikeugba/serp/README.md

 Smooth Effects on Response Penalty for CLM

 A regularization method for the cumulative link models (CLM).
-The serp function applies the 'smooth-effect-on-response penalty' (SERP) on the estimates of the general CLM, enabling all subject-specific effects associated with each variable in the model to shrink towards a unique global effect.
+The 'serp' function applies the 'smooth-effect-on-response penalty' (SERP) on the estimates of the general CLM, enabling all subject-specific effects associated with each variable in the model to shrink towards a unique global effect.